TeamBabylon/teambabylon.github.io/_posts/2018-01-09-The-Christmas-Conundrum.md

 My family had their own ideas of what each puzzle needed, and they approached each puzzle differently.

 Going forward, I'll be focused more on how a complete and total stranger would approach each puzzle.
-There were a couple points in each group of puzzles where I had to give a little _wink wink nudge nudge_ in the right direction because they unsure of how to approach the puzzle.
+There were a couple points in each group of puzzles where I had to give a little _wink wink nudge nudge_ in the right direction because they were unsure of how to approach the puzzle.

 Well, I hope you enjoyed this write-up, and I certainly hope you enjoy the videos of my dorky family!
 Leave any comments, questions, or tell me about your puzzle experiences!